German climate law is partly unconstitutional, top court rules | DW | 29.04.2021

 "The regulations irreversibly postpone high emission reduction burdens until periods after 2030," the court said.

-But the law does not explain in enough detail how greenhouse gas emissions are to be reduced after 2031, the court explained.
+It added that the law does not explain in enough detail how greenhouse gas emissions are to be reduced after 2031.

 The judges in Karlsruhe gave the legislature until the end of next year to draw up clearer reduction targets for greenhouse gas emissions for the period after 2030.